 Hans-Georg Werner was appointed CEO of DB Cargo UK in 2016.
 He has a wealth of experience working in the supply chain industry and his long association with Deutsche Bahn dates back to 1981.

 His previous roles in DB include CEO at DB Schenker Rail Polska and Board Member – Intermodal at DB Schenker Rail Deutschland AG.

 Phil became Director, Finance on 1 January 2008.
 He qualified as a Chartered Accountant in 1996 and joined the company from KPMG’s Birmingham office in August 1999, where he worked closely with Virgin Trains.

 Phil has held various positions in the Finance team, initially having responsibility for business plans and accounts.
 He was Finance Director of West Coast before joining the Executive team.

-Note: Representatives of HS2 and MTR Corporation attend RDG Members meetings as observers.
+Note: a representative of HS2 attends RDG Members meetings as an observer.